-Disagreeing Doubting Discovering I am opposed to Christianity.
-I am questioning what to believe about God.
-I am actively searching for truth.
-Devoted Developing Deepening Deploying I am slowly growing in understanding my faith.
-I am intentionally understanding my faith.
-I am discipling and leading others.

-1. strayed from your relationship with Jesus?
-II.
+Disagreeing Discovering Doubting

+Deploying

+I am opposed to Christianity.

+to believe about God.

+for truth.

+my Lord and Savior. understanding my faith. pursuing Christ-likeness.

+I am questioning what I am actively searching I've confessed Jesus is I am slowly growing in l.
+What was your life like before knowing Jesus?
+If you accepted Jesus as your Savior early in life, what was life like when you strayed from your relationship with Jesus? strayed from your relationship with Jesus: II.
 How and when did you decide to trust Jesus?
 What happened that you have returned to Jesus?
 Who helped you make that decision?
 III.
 How has this decision made a difference in your life?
 What is it like now to follow Jesus?
 Who has helped you grow in faith?
-Partn ership Request l, am requesting to partner with Alto Reformed Church and □ Pro ofess my faith for the first time □ Re affirm my faith □ Ве baptized by immersion \Box , pouring \Box , or sprinkling \Box . □ Fo r Alto to inform the church where I currently hold membership: (church name & location) What month will you meet with the elders (on first Tuesday of the month):

-Please list some dates when you would like to covenant before the congregation:
+Partn nership Request ı. am requesting to partner with Alto Reformed Church and ofess my faith for the first time □ Re eaffirm my faith □ Be baptized by immersion \square , pouring \square , or sprinkling \square . □ Fo r Alto to inform the church where I currently hold membership: (church name & location) What month will you meet with the elders (on first Tuesday of the month): Pleas e list some dates when you would like to covenant before the congregation:,,,,